thundercore/developers-portal/docs-en/develop-with-truffle.md

 ## Develop on Thunder Testnet and Mainnet

-1. Get thunder tokens.
+1. Get Thunder Tokens.
 Please follow this [instruction](get-tokens.md) to get your tokens.

-2. To set up the control of accounts for deployment do **one** of the following:
+2. To set up the control of accounts for deployment do **ONE** of the following:

    1. Write your 12-word mnemonic (seed phrase) to a file named .mnemonic
    2. Export your account private keys, one per line, to a file named .private-keys